Last Updated: 29 June, 2018

-They let you try one of their basic courses of any language you choose before you even decide to register.
-Unfortunately, they only offer certain languages such as English, Spanish, French, German, Italian, Portuguese, Dutch, Irish, Danish, Swedish, Esperanto, Turkish, Norwegian and Ukrainian.
+They let you try one of their basic courses in any language you choose before you even decide to register.
+Unfortunately, they only offer certain languages such as English, Spanish, French, German, Italian, Portuguese, Dutch, Irish, Danish, Swedish, Esperanto, Turkish, Norwegian, and Ukrainian.
 More language will be added in the future.

 Once you’ve finished the tree you’ll unlock the golden bird a.k.a recognition from the Duolingo team.

-Duolingo has their own virtual currency called Lingot.
-You’ll receive a lingot when you level up, finishing a skill and so on.
+Duolingo has its own virtual currency called Lingot.
+You’ll receive it when you level up, finishing skills, and so on.
 You can use that to buy items from their virtual store that will definitely help you with your course.

-Their “add friends” option is different than the others.
-You can follow (add) user you come across at the discussion.
-There are 3 options; search the name of the person you want to add, send an invite through email and find friends through Facebook.
+- Find friends through Facebook.
 Let’s face it, not all of us have Facebook.
-Not all of us have friends that share the same interest so, the only best option here is to follow any user that you like in the discussion that learns the same course you took.
+Not all of us have friends that share the same interest so the only best option here is to follow any user you like in the discussion that are learning the same language as you.

-You’ll have instant feedback for both writing and speaking, so, no more waiting for days to get a review on your exercises which is awesome.
+You’ll have instant feedback for both writing and speaking so, no more waiting for days to get a review for your exercises which is awesome.

-When doing exercises, they provide an instant correction.
-Let’s say I wrote it the wrong way, they will explain why I got it wrong.
-It can also differentiate between an error and a misspelling (typo).
+When doing exercises they provide an instant correction.
+Let’s say I wrote it the wrong way they will explain why I got it wrong.
+It can also differentiate between an error and a typo.

-During listening and writing exercises, it provides a slow version reading when they read the sentences.
+Listening and writing exercises provide a slow version of reading when they read the sentences.
 It’s good because sometimes they read it quite fast and I couldn’t catch up.

 They have a forum called discussion.
 You can ask anything related to your course or Duolingo.
 It has lots of good information and various topics.

-There’s also the Immersion.
-Based on my understanding, it’s where you can test your language skills by translating a document (articles from Wikipedia etc.)
+There’s also immersion.
+Based on my understanding, it’s where you can test your language skills by translating a document (articles from Wikipedia, etc.)

-Other than that, you can also view and edit the translation and give up votes or down votes for it.
-The documents have various categories ranging from technology, art and literature, entertainment and much more.
+Other than that, you can also view and edit the translation and give upvotes or downvotes.
+The documents have various categories ranging from technology, art and literature, entertainment, and much more.

-Like Memrise, Duolingo also has their own App of the same name.
+Like Memrise, Duolingo also has its own app of the same name.
 Unfortunately, you can’t use it in offline mode.
-It requires an internet connection in order to use it.
-Not only that, it doesn’t have Spanish alphabet characters.
-I’d definitely give them 5 stars if they have it.
-Apart from that, they also don’t provide the tips and notes like the one on their website.
+It requires an internet connection.
+They also don’t provide the tips and notes like the one on their website.

 English course won’t be available if you choose English as your speaking language.
-At first, I thought they didn’t offer English course there.
-It’s only available once I changed my speaking language from English to Indonesian (similar to Malay).
+At first, I thought they didn’t offer an English course there.
+It’s only available when I changed my speaking language from English to Indonesian (similar to Malay).
 This process is called a reverse tree.

 It’d be great if they offer the course to people who choose English as their speaking language too, and let them decide if they want to take the course or not.
-Don’t simply assume people that choose English is already good with it.
-I myself want to improve my English as well.
+Don’t simply assume people that choose English is already good.

 The fluency indicator is unreliable.
 In my opinion, the only way you can measure how fluent you are is by communicating with a real person.

-Regarding written exercises, rather than mixing both English-Spanish writing and Spanish-English writing together, it would be better if they have separate exercises for that.
-Sometimes they are more Spanish-English writing then English-Spanish writing.
+Regarding written exercises rather than mixing both English-Spanish writing and Spanish-English writing together it would be better if they have separate exercises for that.
+Sometimes they are more Spanish-English writing than English-Spanish writing.